Basic principles for sharing your faith

 But Philip did not argue.
 He obeyed—even if he did not completely understand why God was having him do this.
 And God knew that Philip was the right man for the job.
 God had uniquely prepared both Philip and his subject for this very moment.

 God has uniquely prepared you, as well.
 But if you do not seize the moment, He will find another to take your place.
-In the story of Queen Esther, Esther’s cousin Mordecai understood this aspect of God’s work on earth, and he told Esther, “If you keep quiet at a time like this, deliverance for the Jews will arise from some other place, but you and your relatives will die.
-What’s more, who can say but that you have been elevated to the palace for such a time as this?”
-(Esther 4:14).
+In the story of Queen Esther, Esther’s cousin Mordecai understood this aspect of God’s work on Earth, and he told Esther, “For if you remain completely silent at this time, relief and deliverance will arise for the Jews from another place, but you and your father’s house will perish.
+Yet who knows whether you have come to the kingdom for such a time as this?”
+(Esther 4:14 NKJV).

 When God tells you to go and do something, He sees the big picture, while we are limited to the small one.
 God does not usually give us a detailed blueprint, but instead leads us one step at a time.
 If you are unwilling to take the first step, don’t expect Him to give you the second!

 Interestingly, God decided to move Philip out of a great revival to reach one single man.
 This shows that God is keenly interested in individuals.
-As in the parable of the lost sheep, He is willing to leave the 99 in search of that one lost lamb (Luke 15:4–7).
+As in the parable of the lost sheep, He is willing to leave the 99 in search of that one lost lamb (see Luke 15:4–7).

 One of the best ways to share your faith with someone is to listen to that person for awhile.
 Ask him about his opinions, his situation, his thoughts.
 Then build from there.
 That is certainly the model Jesus gave us in His one-on-one encounters with individuals (e.g., the woman at the well in John 4:7–30).